SumoLogic/sumologic-kubernetes-collection/tests/README.md

 ## Configuration file

-`config.sh` should contain `TEST_TEMPLATE` env variable, which should point to the helm template name, e.g. for `deploy/helm/sumologic/templates/configmap.yaml` it will be `templates/configmap.yaml`:
+`config.sh` should export `TEST_TEMPLATE` env variable, which should point to the helm template file name, e.g. for `deploy/helm/sumologic/templates/configmap.yaml` it will be `templates/configmap.yaml`:

 ```bash
 TEST_TEMPLATE="templates/configmap.yaml"